Alan Hardisty: Background

-Alan Hardisty's birth was registered in Pontefract district, West Riding of Yorkshire, England.
+Hardisty's birth was registered in Pontefract district, West Riding of Yorkshire, England.
 He attended Ashton Road Secondary School (now the site of Smawthorne Henry Moore Primary School), Castleford, where he played alongside Clive Dickinson and Johnny Ward in the school rugby league team.

 Playing career

 Castleford

 Hardisty made his debut for Castleford in September 1958 against Keighley.
 His first honours with the club came in the 1964–65 season, helping Castleford win the Yorkshire League.